1 An oracle is within my heart concerning the sinfulness of the wicked: There is no fear of God before his eyes.

 Even on his bed he plots evil

-Your wings provides refuge for men both high and low
+your wings provide refuge for men both high and low

 Continue your love to those who know you

 As I was studying the book The Battle is the Lord’s by Tony Evans this oracle speaks loudly not only of the sinful man, but also the sinfulness of Satan.
-As I study this book I ask myself the question “why did not God just destroy Satan as soon as Satan rebelled against God?”
+As I study this book, I ask myself the question “why did not God just destroy Satan as soon as Satan rebelled against God?”.
 If he had done that then Satan could not have tempted Eve and she would not have offered the fruit to Adam.
 But we know that this did not happen.
 There is a reason why God has chosen the path of dealing with Satan as well as the sin of mankind.
-As Paul stated in I Corinthians thirteen “now I know in part, but then I shall know as I also have been fully known” there are some things that as long as I am on earth I will not fully understand.
-However, the more I try to understand this battle the more I understand the battles in my own life.
+The more I understand this battle the more I understand the battles in my own life.

-As I read and study the Psalms I realize that living a Christ-like life is easy until I have to put down the Bible and move into the real world and face your daily routines.
+As I read and study the Psalms, I realize that living a Christ-like life is easy until I have to put down the Bible and move into the real world and face your daily routines.
 It is only when we as believers take God’s written Word and make it God’s living Word in our hearts that we can answer the “but” questions from those around us with an affirmative answer just as Christ did to Satan “But it is written”.
-Start the process of writing God’s Word on our heart today.